kyovchev/udemy-react-2024/Section 3/README.md

 ## Exercise 3

-The third exercisse was about working with Props.
+The third exercise was about working with Props.
 I have added the map function which was not required but it makes the code better.

 ### Solution
 ```jsx